 And now, even as adults, any outside authority triggers the same parental resistances of their teenage years.

 But today, instead of slaying the overbearing father, they want to slay you.

 Sometimes though childhood has little to do with it and Rebels are simply power-hungry individuals themselves.

 They want to be the ones giving orders and calling the shots and they hate you for having authority over them and for having to execute your tasks.

 These types of toxic employees often have huge egos coupled with very thin-skin.
 A terrible combination for anyone aspiring to a leader position (see Trump).

 Rebels Make Excuses to Hate You

 Rebels hide behind causes and ideals.

-They pose as “social justice warriors”, saying they hate power and bosses because “it’s unfair”, because “they oppress people” or because the boss is “abusive and mean”.
+They might pose as “social justice warriors”, saying they hate power and bosses because “it’s unfair”, because “they oppress people” or because the boss is “abusive and mean”.

-That’s only a front of course: the truth is that they resent people who have power over them (and want power for themselves).
+That’s only a front of course: the truth is that they resent people who have power over them.